 Downtown Cambridge is now retro-cool.
-It has a mix of unique boutiques, art galleries and antique stores.
-There are a few empty storefronts, but the main street is buzzing with a number of well-received restaurants and a large brewpub.
+The town held onto buildings from the “Mad Men” era and now has a mix of unique boutiques, art galleries and antique stores.
+There are a few empty storefronts, but the main street is buzzing with a number of restaurants and a regionally famous brewpub.

 Cambridge is also historic — home of Harriet Tubman — and has a beautiful waterfront at the edge of town on the Choptank River although the older, historic section of town is along Cambridge Creek, a large tributary that flows into the Choptank.
 It was originally part of the Choptank Indian Reservation of 1669, but was named a port of entry in 1684.
 Now, Cambridge is one of the few towns that has survived from that early era.

 There are two waterfront areas, both along the Choptank: Sailwinds Park, home of the Visitor Center next to Route 50, and Long Wharf Park where the city marina is located.